sievemaker/accountmanager/README.md

 # accountmanager
-Spring Boot that allows to manage accounts and collect events for an account.
+Spring Boot Application that allows to manage accounts and collect events for an account.
 The application clients are
 other applications that manage accounts and events through an API.